PaulRBerg/prb-proxy/README.md

 ## Security

 While I have strict standards for code quality and test coverage, and the code has been audited by third-party security researchers, using PRBProxy may not be entirely risk-free.
+You can find more information in our [Security Guide](docs/SECURITY.md).

 ### Caveat Emptor